-the orphans of the working class, it is the abstract figure of the citizen that now has all virtue.
-Ably playing on the meanings of the word (the citizen is at the same time the subject of the State, the bourgeois, the citoyen of the French revolution, the subject of the polis, the supporter of direct democracy), these democrats address themselves to all classes.
+On the other hand, after having progressively absorbed the social, the State managed to suffocate all creativity under the institutional burden; when forced to expel it again, it called this refuse civil society, decorating it with all the ideologies of the middle class: humanitarianism, voluntary service, environmentalism, pacifism, anti-racism, democracy.
+In the overflowing passivity, consensus needs continuous injections of politics.
+The disobedient politicians with their citizens serve this purpose.
+Indeed, for the orphans of the working class, it is the abstract figure of the citizen that now has all virtue.
+Ably playing on the meanings of the word (the citizen is at the same time the subject of the State, the bourgeois, the citoven of the French revolution, the subject of the polis, the supporter of direct democracy), these democrats address themselves to all classes.
 The citizens of civil society oppose themselves to the passivity of consumers as much as to the open revolt of the exploited against the constituted order.
 They are the good conscience of the State (or public, as they prefer to say) institutions, those who will always invite the police to "isolate the violent" in any Genoa out of civic duty.
-With the complicity of the democratic mobilizations of the "disobedient", the State can thus give greater force and credibility to its ultimatum: one either dialogues with the institutions or one is a "terrorist" to hunt down (the various agreements signed since September 11 are interpreted in this way).
-The "movement of movements" is a constituent power, i.e., a social surplus in relationship to constituted power, an institutionalizing political force that encounters and intervenes in established politics - in Negri's conception, the militant version of Spinoza's concept of potency.5 Its strategy is the progressive conquest of institutional spaces, of an increasingly enlarged political and union consensus, of a legitimacy obtained by offering its capacity for mediation and its moral guarantee to power.
+With the complicity of the democratic mobilizations of the "disobedient", the State can thus give greater force ruin of the process of social regeneration, bringing that which is Unknown back to that which is State.